Renata1214/Plant-Monitoring-System/README.md

 Project Development.

 ## Hardware.
-The hardware/devices that were utilized for the project include (figure 1, figure 2, figure 3, figure 4):
+The hardware/devices that were utilized for the project include:
 M5Stack Core 2.
 Microcontroller in charge of processing the program, displaying the output, and overall carrying out all the functions stated in the code.
 ExtPort board.
 Extension board used to have access to the Analog to Digital pin on the M5 Stack Core 2 (needed by the Earth Moisture Sensor as well as Light Intensity Unit).
 ENV III sensor.
 Sensor to record the temperature and humidity of the environment.
 LIGHT Intensity sensor.
 Sensor to identify the presence or the absence of light.
-Figure 1 EARTH moisture sensor.
+EARTH moisture sensor.
 Sensor to measure the moisture content of the soil.
-Figure 2 					Figure 3 				Figure 4

 ## Software.